auth0/docs/articles/applications/enable-android-app-links.md

 ---
-description: How to enable Android App Links support for your Auth0 client
+description: How to enable Android App Links support for your Auth0 application
 ---

-# Enable Android App Links Support for your Auth0 Client
+# Enable Android App Links Support for your Auth0 Application

-The following document outlines how to configure [Android App Links](https://developer.android.com/training/app-links/index.html) for your Auth0 client.
+The following document outlines how to configure [Android App Links](https://developer.android.com/training/app-links/index.html) for your Auth0 application.

 Android App Links allow an application to designate itself as the default handler of a given type of link.
 For example, clicking a URL in an email would open the link in the designated application.

 ## Provide Your App's Package Name and Certificate Fingerprint

-You can establish the app link with Auth0 using [Clients](${manage_url}/#/clients) page of the [Auth0 Dashboard](${manage_url}).
+You can establish the app link with Auth0 using [Applications](${manage_url}/#/applications) page of the [Auth0 Dashboard](${manage_url}).

-Select the Client you want to link with your Android application.
-You will see the **Settings** page for the Client.
+Select the Application you want to link with your Android application.
+You will see the **Settings** page for the Application.

 ![](/media/articles/applications/settings.png)